jackwillis/lyco/README.md

 ## Usage

-1. Set up the environment variables:
+1. Run the web server (`bundle exec rackup`) with these environment variables set:

 Name | Description
 --- | ---